 Below is an original poem by Mrs. Shirley Davis that you may use if you like.
 Mrs. Davis has written many poems - including putting many books of the Bible into poetic form.
 [These might be a nice gift for your pastor.]
-If you would like more information about poems Mrs. Davis has written, you may e-mail her at the bottom of the page.
+If you would like more information about poems Mrs. Davis has written, you may contact us and we will forward your email to her.

 You study and prepare and daily pray